hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

 ### Example

 This operation can be executed at the Server level, Resource level, or Instance level.
-Use an HTTP POST to the following URL to invoke this operation with criteria:
+Use an HTTP POST to the following URL to invoke this operation with matching criteria:

 ```url
 http://example.com/$empi-batch-run